ramprakash9/LWCRecordCreation/README.md

 # LWCRecordCreation
-Component overrides the new button functionality
+Component overrides the new button functionality of SObject.